 Yes.
 Please direct any concerns you may have to the mailbox for ESI inquiries (email@example.com).
 If you feel it is necessary to discuss a special situation, please indicate that in your email, and someone will call you.

 A chronic illness (mental or physical) could be a valid reason to request an ESI extension.
 You should prorate the request.
-For example if the chronic illness led to working only 80% time over a 5 year period within the ESI eligible time frame, you should request a one year extension.
+For example, if the chronic illness led to working only 80% time over a 5-year period within the ESI eligible time frame, you should request a one year extension.

 No. If the time away from research is a career choice and is not related to medical concerns, disability, family care responsibilities, natural disasters, active duty military service or comparable factors it will not be considered as the basis for an extension request.

-Generally, no. Requests for an extension of ESI eligibility related to a period of unemployment will not be granted unless the unemployment period is a direct result of medical concerns, disability, family care responsibilities, natural disasters, or comparable factors.
+Generally, no. Requests for an extension of ESI eligibility related to a period of unemployment will not be granted unless the unemployment period is a direct result of medical concerns, disability, essential family care responsibilities, natural disasters, or comparable factors.

-Once you enter the date of the post graduate clinical training into your eRA Commons profile, NIH will use that new date as the start date of your 10 year ESI eligibility.
+Once you enter the date of the post graduate clinical training into your eRA Commons profile, NIH will use that new date as the start date of your 10-year ESI eligibility.
 There is no need to apply for an extension.

 You do not need to request an extension.
-Once you add the end date of the post-graduate clinical training period to your eRA Commons profile, this is the date that NIH will use to calculate your 10 year ESI eligibility period.
+Once you add the end date of the post-graduate clinical training period to your eRA Commons profile, this is the date that NIH will use to calculate your 10-year ESI eligibility period.
 The components (clinical vs research) of the fellowship are not considered separately.

-Generally, non-research, service payback time is eligible for an extension.
+Generally, non-research, service payback time is not eligible for an extension.
 All requests are evaluated on a case-by-case basis and the extension committee may request additional supporting information.

-Time spent fulfilling a payback obligation to an employer is generally acceptable.
+Time spent fulfilling a payback obligation to an employer is generally not acceptable.
 Note that time spent in research while fulfilling the payback obligation should not be included in the time requested.

 Generally, no. Investigators generally use such time to advance their research, such as performing experiments in colleagues’ labs to keep their research going, and/or writing publications or grant applications that are directly relevant to their research.
-If you feel there are extraordinary circumstances involved, please explain in your request.
+If you feel there were extraordinary circumstances involved, please explain in your request.

 No. The tenure clock is not related to ESI status.
 ESI status may be extended for reasons that can include medical concerns, disability, family care responsibilities, extended periods of clinical training, natural disasters, and active duty military service.
 It is possible that these same circumstances may have prompted the tenure clock extension, but changes in the tenure clock will not be considered as a reason for extension of ESI status.